 The grassland of Gorumara is famous for the Asiatic one-horned rhino.
 The viewpoint beside the Forest Rest House and the Jatraprasad watchtower further inside the forest are known to give a panoramic view of the entire park and the Murti Valley.
-The tower is the best place to observe wild animals especially rhino, elephant, bison, and deer, as they regularly come to the salt reservoir just below the tower.
+The tower is the best place to observe wild animals, especially rhinos, elephants, bison, and deer, as they regularly come to the salt reservoir just below the tower.

-In the year 1949, Gorumara Forest was declared a wildlife sanctuary.
+In the year 1949, Gorumara Forest has declared a wildlife sanctuary.
 Before this, it used to be a reserve forest.
-Later, in the year 1994, it was declared as a National Park, comprising of 80 km of diverse forest.
+Later, in the year 1994, it was declared a National Park, comprising 80 km of diverse forest.

 Activities and forest safari around Gorumara National Park

 Gorumara being the most popular tourist destination of Dooars, there is no dearth of tourist activity here.
 The most popular tourist activity is the forest safari.
-These are organized during early morning and late afternoon on Jeeps which are specifically marked for this purpose.
-There are several safari routes inside the forest that will take you to some of the core areas of Gorumara National Park.
-The park itself remains closed from mid-June to mid-September, but there are other activities which make it worth your while to spend a few laid-back days with family and friends in the midst of nature.
+These are organized during the early morning and late afternoon on Jeeps which are specifically marked for this purpose.
+Several safari routes inside the forest will take you to some of the core areas of Gorumara National Park.
+The park itself remains closed from mid-June to mid-September, but other activities make it worth your while to spend a few laid-back days with family and friends amid nature.

-In the evening cultural programs including tribal dances and folk music performances are organized at a number of places around the forest which can be enjoyed by all.
+In the evening cultural programs including tribal dances and folk music performances are organized at several places around the forest which can be enjoyed by all.

 Together Gorumara has enough activities to keep you engaged for several days.

 Lataguri is a tourist town adjacent to Gorumara National park and many hospitable private resorts.
-The Murti area also has a number of tourist accommodations.
-There are a large number of private tourist resorts on the bank of Murti River with a frontal view of the forest.
+The Murti area also has several tourist accommodations.
+There are a large number of private tourist resorts on the bank of the Murti River with a frontal view of the forest.